decred/vspd/docs/ANN.md

   of truth:
   - bbolt does not have the sys admin overhead associated with maintaining a MySQL database.
-The database will be automatically created and maintained by dcrvsp.
+The database will be automatically created and maintained by vspd.
-  - The bbolt database is only accessed by dcrvsp.
+  - The bbolt database is only accessed by vspd.
 There is no need to open additional ports on your front-end server for the voting wallets to access the database.
 - Voting wallet servers require only dcrwallet and dcrd.
 There is no longer a